catalyst-cloud/catalystcloud-docs/source/tutorials/other/gallagher-command-centre.rst

 Before we get started, we need to make sure all of our networking is set up in the correct region (Porirua).
-To check this, log onto the Catalyst Cloud dashboard and navigate to the region tab [screenshot].
+To check this, log onto the Catalyst Cloud dashboard and navigate to the region tab.

 Select nz-por-1 and check to make sure there is a router and network set up in this region.
 If you have never used Catalyst Cloud before, you will need to set these up.